vwxyzjn/cleanrl/docs/rl-algorithms/dqn.md

 | BreakoutNoFrameskip-v4      | 337.64 ± 69.47      |401.2 ± 26.9  | ~230 at 10M steps, ~300 at 50M steps
 | PongNoFrameskip-v4  | 20.293 ± 0.37     |  18.9 ± 1.3 |  ~20 10M steps, ~20 at 50M steps
 | BeamRiderNoFrameskip-v4   | 6207.41 ± 1019.96        | 6846 ± 1619 | ~6000 10M steps, ~7000 at 50M steps

+Note that we save computational time by reducing timesteps from 50M to 10M, but our `dqn_atari.py` scores the same or higher than (Mnih et al., 2015)[^1] in 10M steps.

 Learning curves: